andrii-solokh/LWCAction/README.md

 LwcAction.fireCloseAction(this) // to close Lighting Action
 LwcAction.fireShowSpinner(this) // to show spinner
 LwcAction.fireHideSpinner(this) // to hide spinner
+LwcAction.fireRefreshView(this) // to refresh view
+LwcAction.fireAuraEvent(this, 'e.force:createRecord', { entityApiName: "Contact" }) // to call any Aura event with params
 ```

 ### Additional Features